 - a.
-The buyer acquires a right against the wholework - b.
-In agreement to sell, the sellersecures right against a particularindividual
+The buyer acquires a right against the whole work - b.
+In agreement to seller, he secures right against a particular individual a.
+In sale the buyer can recover identical goods from official receiver or assignee of the seller.

 8. Insolvency of seller:-